raymond-young/Food-Finder/README.md

 - The style of the button `this.props.buttonStyles`
 - The onPress method for the button `this.props.onPress`
 - The text on the button `this.props.buttonText`
-If the parent doesn't specify one of these, then it just wont be defined (ie. the button won't do anything onPress) Documentation here: https://facebook.github.io/react-native/docs/props
+If the parent doesn't specify one of these, then that attribute just wont be defined (e.g. the button won't do anything onPress)
+Documentation here: https://facebook.github.io/react-native/docs/props

 ## Navigation